 The first half of the nineteenth century in Mexico saw little change in townscapes until the French occupation during the Second Mexican Empire in the mid-1860s.
 Mexico was introduced to a new set of urban design ideas by Emperor Maximilian I. President Diaz aimed for a modern, sophisticated Mexico City.
 New building designs were possible by the use of cast iron technology from Europe and the United States.
 Imports of Italian marble, European granite, bronzes, and stained glass are now possible.

 The Neo-Gothic designs were applied to early twentieth-century large public buildings.
 The Central Post Office and the Palacio de Bellas Artes, both created by Italian architect Adamo Boari, are two of the best examples.
-Neo-Indigenist architecture was an important aspect of the Porfirian regime’s expression of national identity in the nineteenth century.
+The neo-Indigenist architecture was an important aspect of the Porfirian regime’s expression of national identity in the nineteenth century.
 The portrayal of the locals in Mexican architecture was mostly accomplished through pre-Hispanic antiquity-inspired themes and decorative motifs.
 These representations were crucial in the creation of a shared legacy that could bring the country together.

 Luis Zalazar passionately urged architects to build a national style of architecture based on the study of pre-Hispanic ruins around the turn of the twentieth century.
 His works influenced the development of nationalistic inclinations in Mexican architecture in the second and third decades of the twentieth century.
 Following the Mexican Revolution, successive Mexican regimes used the country’s pre-Hispanic history to represent it.